IdentityServer/IdentityServer4/docs/topics/crypto.rst

 Signing key rollover
 ^^^^^^^^^^^^^^^^^^^^
-While you can only use on signing key at a time, you can publish more than one validation key to the discovery document.
+While you can only use one signing key at a time, you can publish more than one validation key to the discovery document.
 This is useful for key rollover.

 A rollover typically works like this: